What is an Artist Statement?

 - The context of your work -Medium, artistic process, technique, and influences.
 Highlight what materials you work with and your sources and inspiration

-- Expectation from your audience and how they perceive your work
+- The expectations of your audience and how they perceive your work

-- Current work’s relation to your previous projects
+- Your current work’s relation to your previous projects

 - How your work fits with current contemporary art practice

 Tip: While writing, do remember that you should avoid exaggerated statements and avoid pretentiously grand terms like 'the only one' or the 'best.'

 Where is an artist statement used?

 Remember, an artist statement complements your bio or resume.
 It is an opportunity to help the reader envision your work before actually seeing it, and present a picture of who you are as an artist.